Vyral/base-template/_posts/2018-07-11-3-real-estate-scams-you-need-to-know-about.md

 First and foremost, <u><strong>don't send account information over email.</strong></u>

-Confirm everything over a phone call to a number that you already know to be valid...or even better, in person.
+Confirm everything over a phone call to a number that you already know to be valid…or even better, in person.

 Finally, finding a real estate agent that you can trust to represent your best interests is critical.
 I'd be honored to serve in that role, so please give me a call at (717) 226-0819.&nbsp;